Metod Trobec: Stay in medical institutions

-In 1974, Trobec was taken from the remand prison (where he was held on the fraud and false accusation charges) for treatment at a psychiatric clinic in Ljubljana.
-Psychiatric evaluations determined that he suffered from psychosis, Ganser syndrome and had a psychopathic personality by pretending to be a mental patient.
+In 1974, Trobec was taken from the remand prison (where he was held on fraud and false accusation charges) for treatment at a psychiatric clinic in Ljubljana.
+Psychiatric evaluations determined that he had psychosis, Ganser syndrome and a psychopathic personality by pretending to be a mental patient.
 During the two occasions he was detained there, Trobec underwent electroconvulsive therapy - in the first instance, he was given only three shocks, and during the second - two.
 He reportedly threatened to kill his mother during a visit, but she would later downplay the incident and claim that they had argued about work on the farm.

 From February 20 to April 8, 1980, Trobec was put under special supervision at a hospital in Zagreb, SR Croatia, which confirmed that he was aware of his actions.
 He also underwent electroconvulsive therapy there, as he refused to cooperate with hospital staff.

 Murders

 Modus operandi

 Trobec's modus operandi consisted of bringing out unfamiliar women to his homestead, where he raped and strangled them, severely beating two of his victims until they were bleeding.
 After killing them, he would shove their corpses into a masonry oven and then set them alight with gasoline and firewood, later throwing out the ashes and remaining human bones in a wooden urn or a nearby septic tank.
 The victims' personal items and documents were either also burned, or brought to the homestead in Spodnja Bela.
-Investigators were unable to determine the exact reason why Trobec did not kill every woman he brought with him, but some speculated that he only targeted victims with health problems, as two of his victims suffered from epilepsy.
+Investigators were unable to determine the exact reason why Trobec did not kill every woman he brought with him, but some speculated that he only targeted victims with health problems, as two of his victims had epilepsy.